-Skyline College is a public institution, so it offers a reduced tuition rate of $1,464 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $10,164 a year.
+Skyline College is a public institution, which means it offers a reduced tuition rate of $1,380 for students who qualify as state residents and attend full-time.
+For non-California residents, out-of-state tuition is $10,650 a year.

 Tuition at Skyline College is higher for international students than it is for out-of-state students.